Money transfer before credit cards: postal orders and cheques

 Household management of cheques

-In my experience the man of the family paid the family's bills monthly and he wrote out the cheques.
-Then they were either posted to the recipient, or the man's wife would deliver them herself.
+In my experience the man of the family paid the family's bills monthly and he wrote out the cheques to do it.
+These were either posted to the recipient, or the man's wife would deliver them herself.
 Of course there must have been exceptions to this practice, but it was certainly the case in the 1940s and 50s that it was not usual for married women to write cheques.
 Their husbands provided them with housekeeping money as cash.
 Writing cheques was a man's job.
 My mother never wrote a cheque until the 1970s when she became a widow.
-I remember how stressful it was for her as she had never done it before.
+I remember how stressful it was for her and how she needed me to watch over her while she did it.

 Cashing cheques - bouncing and clearing